yunojuno/django-request-token/README.rst

 on medium.com, which takes an email address (no password) and sends out a login link.

-Session tokens must be single-use, and have a fixed expiry of one minute.
+Session tokens have a default expiry of ten minutes.

 .. code:: python